onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  5.2.2 - ONAP will orchestrate updates and upgrades.
-The preferred method for updates and upgrades is to build a new instance with the new version of software, transfer traffic to that instance and kill the old instance
+The preferred method for updates and upgrades is to build a new instance with the new version of software, transfer traffic to that instance and kill the old instance.

 Section 5.3 VNF Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~